danny1gg/Responsive_countdown_with_JS/README.md

 # Responsive_countdown_with_JS
-Responsive countdown with JavaScript, JQuery, HTML and CSS This is a mini project in which you can enter a number of minutes to countdown
+Responsive countdown with JavaScript, JQuery, HTML and CSS.
+This is a mini project in which you can enter a number of minutes to countdown.

 It's responsive with 3 different color themes:
 -BLUE theme until 800px widh,